BackmanLab/SMLM-SREV/README.md

 ## REFERENCES AND ACKNOWLEDGEMENTS:

-The simulations scripted here were performed using the LAMMPS Molecular Dynamics Simulator(superscript 1).
+The simulations scripted here were performed using the LAMMPS Molecular Dynamics Simulator<sup>1</sup>.
 For more on LAMMPS, consult https://www.lammps.org .
-Interactions between the particles were modeled using LAMMPS' pair gayberne command, which are based on the Gay-Berne ellipsoidal potentials designed by Brown et al(superscript 2).
+Interactions between the particles were modeled using LAMMPS' pair gayberne command, which are based on the Gay-Berne ellipsoidal potentials designed by Brown et al<sup>2</sup>.

 1. LAMMPS - A flexible simulation tool for particle-based materials modeling at the atomic, meso, and continuum scales, Comp.
 Phys.
 Comm.
 271, 108171 (2022)